 How many people should you train?
 It’s one of the most fundamental questions to ask as you’re spinning up a skills development program.

-And with cloud, the answer is simple.
+And with cloud and cloud migrations, the answer is simple.
 Everyone.

 Cloud is a people challenge